 - 1. Contact Eric at 504.816.8018, ext.
-3336 or send an email to ebenoy@nobts.edu, or reflib@nobts.edu, and let him know that you are sending a document to be read and to discuss details, questions, or concerns. - 2.
+3336 or send an email to ebenoy@nobts.edu, or reflib@nobts.edu, and let him know that you are sending a document to be read and to discuss details, questions, or concerns.
+Copy the DMA Director for paperwork purposes. - 2.
 A \$150 will be assessed to your NOBTS account.
 Deliver the document to Eric Benoy at the Martin Music Library or address and mail it to